 No, let’s pause there.
 The film has a helper chimp.
 And yet it’s still awful.

 There has been much sneering at the use of Iron Maiden and Motorhead on the soundtrack of the film, but truth be told, it’s not the songs that are bad, just the way they are used.
-You’d expect fast paced heavy metal to accompany fast paced scenes, but instead we get Motorhead’s Locomotive thundering out over a scene of medics carrying out Pleasence’s body.
-Later, an action scene plays out without music, and is then followed by Connolly wandering around a house while Maiden’s Flash of the Blade belts away on the soundtrack.
+You’d expect the fast-paced heavy metal to accompany fast-paced scenes, but instead, we get Motorhead’s Locomotive thundering out over a scene of medics slowly carrying out Pleasence’s body.
+Later, an action scene plays out without music and is then followed by Connolly wandering around a house while Maiden’s Flash of the Blade belts away on the soundtrack.
 It’s as if, having secured the rights to the songs, Argento had no idea what to do with them and so just randomly inserted them without actually looking at the scene in question.

 The annoying thing is, that underneath the ludicrous plot, the shoddy acting, the awful dialogue and the visual flatness of the film, there are moments.
-Not many, but there’s some great music that rarely gets a chance to shine (the soundtrack CD included here is the only thing worth owning in the collection) and the opening scene writes cheques that the rest of the movie is woefully incapable of cashing.
-But flickers of consciousness from an otherwise brain dead affair somehow make it all seem worse, as if you are being teased with the idea that there is something good buried away here.
+Not many, but there’s some great original music that rarely gets a chance to shine (the soundtrack CD is the only thing worth owning in the Blu-ray collection) and the opening scene writes cheques that the rest of the movie is woefully incapable of cashing.
+But flickers of consciousness from an otherwise brain dead affair somehow make it all seem worse as if you are being teased with the idea that there is something good buried away here.
 Well, there isn’t.
-This is genuinely appalling, and the extravagance of this new Arrow edition is simply putting lipstick on a pig.
+This is genuinely appalling, and the extravagance the Blu-ray editions is simply putting lipstick on a pig.